 - Police & Judicial Services

 - Private Sector Providers

 - Other ‘data processors’ which you will be informed of

-You will be informed who your data will be shared with and in some cases asked for explicit consent for this happen when this is required.
+You will be informed who your data will be shared with and in some cases asked for consent for this to happen when this is required.